-Lynn Ames is the Vice President of Infrastructure & Administration at Nuvve managing the company’s portfolio of global charging station partnerships covering North America, Europe, and Asia with a focus on bringing certified products to market integrated with Nuvve’s V2G platform.
-Lynn also manages Administration including Human Resources, investment support, and contracts.
+Lynn Ames is the Vice President of Partnerships at Nuvve, managing the company’s global portfolio of strategic partners covering North America, Europe and Asia with a focus on integrating Nuvve’s V2G platform throughout the electrification ecosystem.
+She leads the team responsible for automotive OEMs, infrastructure OEMs, utilities, developers and related parties.
+She also currently supports human resources, investment, and contracts.
 Lynn has held a jack-of-all-trades position in three successful tech start-ups in Southern California.

 Jacqueline Piero is the Vice President of Policy for Nuvve Corp responsible for assessing the state of policy and regulatory landscape, market structures, and energy ecosystems to determine what business models and services are possible.
 She also determines what barriers need to be addressed before charting policy and an advocacy path for each new jurisdiction where Nuvve will operate.
 Jacqueline has a Masters in Policy from the University of Delaware.